NeuroTechX/ntx_slack_archive/general.md

  >I still need to learn machine learning, though.
 Like I said, I'm a big beginner.
 Hopefully I'll be able to study it by the middle of this year

+4/24/2017 10:25 PM

+ **amilenkovic** :

+ >You can match on patterns without going into ml.
+Netflix used an accelerometer in an eeg, and most demos use blinks or jaw clenched.
+Many vendors already have a blink algorithm, you can use that, and have the blink do something in an app